-From the home screen, press the Setup menu button (see Figure 17).
+From the home screen, press the Setup menu button (see Figure 18).
 In the Setup menu, press the IP Configuration tab to navigate to the IP Configuration page.
 On this page, the DHCP (enable/disable) should be configured first.
 If DHCP is disabled, the IPv4 address, IPv4 Subnet mask, IPv4 Default gateway, IPv4 Primary DNS and IPv4 Secondary DNS can be set by touching the dialog box and entering information on the popup keypad.
 To configure the IPv6 settings, the IPv6 tab on the right side of the screen will need to be pressed to navigate to the IPv6 settings.
 Once settings are configured, the Apply Settings tab must be pressed prior to navigating from screen for the settings to be saved and applied.
 Once settings are saved, the Return tab can be used to return to the Setup menu.

-FIGURE 16 Back of Touch Screen Display
+FIGURE 17 Back of Touch Screen Display

-- 1. Ethernet Reset Pressing the Ethernet Reset button will revert all IP settings back to the factory default settings.
-NOTE: Hold button for minimum of 10 seconds to activate reset. - 2.
-REM U/D Jumper With this jumper in place, updating of firmware is allowed.
+- MIS-4194 - 1.
+Ethernet Reset Pressing the Ethernet Reset button will revert all IP settings back to the factory default settings.
+NOTE: Hold button for minimum of 10 seconds to activate reset. - REM U/D Jumper With this jumper in place, remote updating of firmware is allowed.
+The jumper must also remain in place to update firmware via the webpages.
 In the event this jumper is ever removed, place it onto one of the pins to prevent loss where it will be available if it becomes necessary to re-install it at a later date. - 3.
 Shield/GND Jumper Removing this jumper isolates the shielding around the Ethernet port from the network ground.
 It is recommended to leave the jumper in place unless issues with the network ground occur. - 4.
 System Reset Pressing the System Reset button will reset the display and retain the system settings.
 CAUTION: The System Reset button has an immediate response. - 5.
 SD Card Slot The SD card must be a micro SD card (FAT format only).